isc-projects/kea/doc/sphinx/arm/hooks.rst

 It is important to recognize that the order in which hook libraries are configured determines the order in which their callouts will be executed, in cases where more than one hook library implements the same callout.
-For example, if you wish to use the flex-id hook library to formulate the client IDs in conjunction with HA hook library for load-balanced HA, it is essential that the flex-id library be specified first in your server's ``hooks-libraries`` section.
-This ensures that the client ID is formulated by the flex-id library before the HA library uses it for load-balancing.
-Similarly it would be best to specify forensic logging last, to ensure any other install hooks have made their contributions to the packet processing.
+For example, to use the Flexible Identifier (also called Flex ID) hook library to formulate the client IDs in conjunction with the High Availability (HA) hook library for load-balanced HA, it is essential that the Flex ID library be specified first in the server's ``hooks-libraries`` section.
+This ensures that the client ID is formulated by the Flex ID library before the HA library uses it for load-balancing.
+Similarly, it is best to specify the Forensic Logging library last, to ensure that any other installed hooks have already made their contributions to the packet processing before that one is loaded.

 .. _user-context-hooks: